MahboubeHp/human_aware_navigation/README.md

 A solution to fix this issue is to navigate to the turtlebot3_gazebo package which can be located in:

 ../turtlebot3_gazebo/launch/turtlebot3_simulation.launch
 then, Commenting out the turtlebot3_drive node to prevent it from starting.
-Commenting out the line below:
+You can comment out the line below to fix the behaviour:
 <node name="$(arg name)_drive" pkg="turtlebot3_gazebo" type="turtlebot3_drive" required="true" output="screen"/>